 - 1. Body SAR assessments are required. - 2.
-Per to KDB 616217 D04 v01r02, KDB 248227 D01 v02r02 and KDB 447498 D01 v06, this device is overall diagonal dimension(>20cm) tablet, tested in direct contact(no gap) with flat phantom. - 3.
-Per KDB 616217 D04 v01r02, Exposures from antennas through the front (top) surface of the display section of a full-size tablet, away from the edges, are generally limited to the user's hands.
+Per KDB 447498 D01 ν 06, for handsets the test separation distance is determined by the smallest distance between the outer surface of the device and the user, which is 0 mm for body SAR. - 3.
+Per to KDB 616217 D04 v01r02,KDB 248227 D01 v02r02 and KDB 447498 D01 v06,this device is overall diagonal dimension(>20cm) tablet,tested in direct contact(no gap) with flat phantom. - 4.
+Referring to KDB 616217 D04 v01r02, Exposures from antennas through the front (top) surface of the display section of a full-size tablet, away from the edges, are generally limited to the user's hands.
 Exposures to hands for typical consumer transmitters used in tablets are not expected to exceed the extremity SAR limit; therefore, SAR evaluation for the front surface of tablet display screens are generally not necessary.